New to HR? Templates, tools and development to make you a seasoned pro in no time.

 employees can convert these contributions to a Roth individual retirement account (IRA), so that the after-tax traditional 401(k) contributions become, effectively, Roth IRA contributions.
 That gives heavy savers more access to Roth contributions than would be the case if they relied solely on direct Roth 401(k) and Roth IRA contributions.
 But given that most 401(k) participants don't contribute up to the standard limit, Axsater viewed this as "a benefit for a small percent of participants."

-Perhaps of more general concern, income tax bracket adjustments for tax year 2017 were issued by the IRS on Oct.
-25. The level of income that is subject to a higher tax bracket can influence a number of decisions by employees, including how much salary to defer into a traditional 401(k), which reduces taxable income for a given year by the amount contributed.
+Income tax bracket adjustments for tax year 2017 were issued by the IRS on Oct.
+25, 2016.
+The level of income that is subject to a higher tax bracket can influence a number of decisions by employees, including how much salary to defer into a traditional 401(k), which reduces taxable income for a given year by the amount contributed.

 Defined Benefit Plans